BaoBao0926/Paper_reproducing/README.md

 ---

 This depository is to give an overview for the projects reproduced by me and also I want to show my thoughts to these projects and papers.
+My code often has very detailed comments(some because I am also a new comer so that I need to make detailed comments to let myself understand).

   <!--    -----------------------------------------1.CapsNet -------------------------------------------------------  -->